If you love data like we do here at Novi, and you want to be able to slice and dice your data any way you want, you'll love our custom report builder!

 2. Set Your Display Settings (WHAT)

-Next, you'll set your display settings - what information do you want to gain from your report?
+Next, you'll set your display settings - What information do you want to see in your report?

 Since our example is pulling primary contact info, you'll see that we've set the columns we want to display.

-Great for grouping data together that has similarities such as being in the same city, having the same parent company, etc.
+Great for grouping data together that has similarities such as being in the same city, having the same parent company, member type, etc.

-You can also opt to sum or average numerical fields, such as employee count, to give you easy access to totals when viewing and exporting your data.
+You can also opt to sum or average numerical fields, such as unit count, to give you easy access to totals when viewing and exporting your data.

 Once your conditions and display settings are set, you're ready to view your data by clicking Save & View.
 Print or export the specific report data for easy use and access.